Portiloop/portiloop-software/README.md

 - Clone this repository in the home folder,
 - `cd` into the cloned repository,
+- Run `create_ap.sh` and follow the instructions
+  - Don't forget to reboot the device
 - Run `bash miniforge_install.sh` (if you want the anaconda-based version) or `old_install.sh` (if you want the normal version) and follow the instructions,
+  - Don't forget to reboot the device
 - Note that you may have to reboot and relaunch this script if you are prompted to.

 That's it!
 Your Jupyter server should now be up and running, listening on IP address 192.168.4.1 and port 8080, and automatically starting whenever the system boots up.
 You can now access it by typing 192.168.4.1:8080 in your browser.
 This should lead you to a login page where you'll be prompted for your password.
 If any issue arise, try with a different web browser.